Hummna/Research-Work-Brain-Computer-Interaction-/README.md

 ### Sample Dataset

-A sample dataset (`right_arm_movements.csv`) is included in this repository for testing purposes.
+A sample dataset (`ArmMovementDetection_Dataset.csv`) is included in this repository for testing purposes.
 This dataset contains pre-processed EEG signals and corresponding arm movement labels.

 ## Models Explored